How to prevent download of PDF from web pages

 Why disable or prevent download of PDF files from web pages?

-The difficulties in preventing PDF downloads
+The difficulties of preventing PDF downloads

 Part of the difficulty in preventing PDF downloads from a web page lies in the numerous ways there are to obtain them.
 Though we often think of downloading as the act of pressing a download button and receiving a file, its technical definition is just the copying of content from one computer to another via the internet.
 Users can therefore download PDFs by: